hirrolot/metalang99/README.md

 ### Q: Why don't you use third-party code generators?

-The idea behind Metalang99 is that you type `#include <metalang99.h>` and express your meta-stuff right afterwards -- this way, Metalang99 can be easily integrated into existing code bases.
-Additionally, in contrast to third-party tools, macros are built into C itself, and therefore, they allow far more seamless interaction with the host language.
+The idea behind Metalang99 is that you type `#include <metalang99.h>` and express your meta-stuff right afterwards -- this way, it can be easily integrated into existing code bases.
+Additionally, unlike third-party tools, macros are built into C itself, and therefore, they allow far more seamless interaction with the host language.

 ### Q: Compilation times?